What is Referential Integrity?

-We assume a primary key (Trader) / foreign key (Trades) soft referential integrity defined on column TraderId.
+We assume a primary key (Trader) / foreign key (Trades) soft referential integrity defined in column TraderId.

 We could use “hard” referential integrity to achieve the join elimination, but enforcing “hard” referential integrity causes performance overhead we may want to avoid.
 Teradata soft referential integrity helps to improve performance.

 One important fact about “soft” referential integrity has to be pointed out: The Optimizer trusts that we ensure the integrity of the relationship!

 The syntax to define soft referential integrity is as follows.
 The column’s data type has to be the same for both tables, and the referenced column has to be indexed uniquely: